dtcenter/METplus/scripts/docker/docker_env/README.md

 environments are available for the automated tests.
 Instructions to create these Conda environments on a local machine are also provided.

+**IMPORTANT NOTE:** If all of the Docker Conda Environment images need to be rebuilt again, consider adding logic to update the OS packages first to prevent potential issues with wget commands used to download the cartopy shapefiles.
+Without this, the wget commands may fail because the certificate trust store is out of date.

 ## metplus_base.v5